charlierdm/react-ssr/README.md

 # react-ssr

-a simple project to learn about server side rendering using react.
+a simple project to demonstrate server side rendering in react.